 Precautions while using Dolgic LQ

-This medicine may cause some people to become drowsy, dizzy, or lightheaded.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert and clearheaded.
+This medicine may make you dizzy or drowsy.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - shortness of breath

 - blistering, peeling, or loosening of the skin

 - change in the frequency of urination or amount of urine

 - fast, pounding, or irregular heartbeat or pulse